TechnionTDK/jbs-json23plet/README.md

 You can write your own generators for your specific json format files and according to your own ontology and run it through json23plet

+## Background
+This project was devleoped as part of the JBS (Jewish Book Shelf) project in the [TDK lab](http://tdk.net.technion.ac.il/).

 # Usage